M-theory/type IIA duality and K3 in the Gibbons-Hawking approximation: K3 metric in the Gibbons-Hawking approximation

 where $ds^2_7$ is a constant metric on $\IR^{6,1}$ and $d{\bar s}_4^2$ is a multicenter metric

 of Gibbons-Hawking form.
 Note that $\phi$ gives the overall 4D volume modulus and $\det{\bar G} = Z$.
 In the metric $G_{\a\b}$, we have

 with solution

-and where $\bigl|\bx-\bx^I\bigr|$ is the distance computed in the metric $G_{\a\b}$.
+Here, $\bigl|\bx-\bx^I\bigr|$ is the distance computed in the metric $G_{\a\b}$.
 Here, we have chosen an integration constant of 1 in the definition of $Z$, for agreement between the metrics \eqref{eq:WithoutD6s} and \eqref{eq:WithD6s} at large $x$, far from the D6-branes.
 Therefore, the metric is a multi-Taub-NUT metric~\cite{Hawking:1976jb}.

 The $L^2$ harmonic forms in this metric are known~\cite{Ruback:1986ag}.
 They are

 satisfying

 as reviewed in App.~\ref{app:Integrals}.
 Here, $A_I$ is the magnetic dual of $Z_I$ in the metric $G_{\a\b}$,